This primer explains the ins and outs of Amazon Advertising, from the different ad types to best practices and more.

 Using Amazon as a marketplace and order fulfillment hub is a great opportunity for businesses of all sizes, but it’s not a guaranteed road to riches.

-You’ll need a good strategy and determination to play the long game to get the results you want.
+You’ll need a good strategy, determination, and a long-game mindset to get the results you want.
 Follow the steps above to create Amazon ads that shoppers can’t help but notice.